 Among the catalysts for this interest is the coming together of advanced robotic hardware and AI technologies, such as machine learning and computer vision.
-It’s an amalgamation that’s finally giving developers the power to uncage automated equipment and set it to a multitude of tasks across diverse industrial settings.
+Now, machine learning experts can uncage automated equipment and set it to a multitude of tasks across diverse industrial settings.

 Just as importantly, it enables functionality that minimizes danger to humans, so people and machines can safely work together on tasks that benefit from a combination of manual and mechanical processes.
 Of course, awareness of the broader trends might not be sufficient to decide on the value of investiture in robotic automation.
 However, the following brief analysis of underlying developments and driving forces could be a source of interest and, perhaps, enlightenment.

 Industrial robotics is a technology that automates industrial processes with the help of mechanical devices.
 Industrial robots can automatically perform various manufacturing tasks like parts assembly, painting, visual inspection, and others.